whysosuso/whysosuso.github.io/independent-bookshops.md

 I want more people to experience the warmth of making a purchase from an independent bookshop (or any independently owned business, for that matter).
 The Indie Bookshop Project is a very straightforward and simple attempt at making it easier for people to discover their favourite bookshops.

 Over the past couple of years, I have visited quite a few of these and have always had a happy time.
-Like several other resilient independent business, bookshops too adapted to the ways of shopping during the pandemic and started selling to customers far and wide through their social media pages.
+Like several other resilient independent businesses, bookshops too adapted to the ways of shopping during the pandemic and started selling to customers far and wide through their social media pages.

 This list below is a curatation of independent bookshops from across India, some of which also deliver pan India.
 So the next time you are looking for a book, do